 Who will be the next to step up?

-We at Fight the New Drug applaud In-N-Out Burger for joining in on this important cause and lending their resources to the fight.
+It is incredible to see well-recognized businesses like In-N-Out Burger joining in on this important cause and lending their resources and platform to the fight.

 If more companies placed an emphasis on making an impact on this issue that affects millions of people globally every day, we would be much closer to ending sexual exploitation in our society.
-And that’s something everyone should be able to get on board with.
+And that’s something everyone can get on board with.